Suggestopedia

 Suggestopedia, a portmanteau of "suggestion" and "pedagogy" is a teaching method used to learn foreign languages developed by the Bulgarian psychiatrist Georgi Lozanov.
 It is also known as desuggestopedia.

 First developed in the 1970s, suggestopedia utilised positive suggestions in teaching language.
 In 1978, Lozanov presented the method to a commission in Paris at UNESCO.
-Two years later in 1980, UNESCO issued their final report with various mixed views on of the theory.
+Two years later in 1980, UNESCO issued their final report with various mixed views on the theory.
 On the one hand, it affirmed suggestopedia as a language learning technique for second-language speakers, but the report also included various criticisms of the theory.

 Practice

 Suggestopedia asserts that the physical surroundings and atmosphere of classroom are vital factors in making sure that "students feel comfortable and confident".
 It also promotes various techniques, including art and music, in teaching languages.
 The pedagogy of suggestopedia consists of three phases: deciphering, concert session, and elaboration.

 Deciphering: In the deciphering phase, a teacher introduces to their students some written or spoken content.
 In most materials the foreign-language text is on the left half of the page with a translation on the right half.

 Concert session: The concert session phase consists of active and passive sessions.
 In the active session, the teacher reads the text at a normal speed, while their students follow.
 In the passive session, the students relax and listen to the teacher reading the text.
 Baroque music is played in the background.

 Elaboration: The students express what they have learned through acting, songs, and games.

-A fourth phrase, production, is also sometimes used.
+A fourth phase, production, is also sometimes used.

 Production: The students spontaneously speak and interact in the target language without interruption or correction.